|WELCOME||References for Historical Maps of Pennsylvania||WELCOME|

 Brown, Lloyd, Early Maps of the Ohio Valley, University of Pittsburgh Press 1959.
 This book contains black and white reproductions and facsimiles of 54 maps dating from 1673 to 1783 which show the Ohio River valley.
 Most show western Pennsylvania and a few show the entire state.
 A short essay accompanies each map.
 This book is now on line at Historic Pittsburgh.

 Burden, Philip, The Mapping of North America, Raleigh Publications, England 1996.
 This large cartobibliography contains black and white reproductions of (almost) all printed North American maps up to 1670.
 A companion volume, The Mapping of North America II, was published in 2007 covering the period 1671-1700, and continues the map numbering sequence begun in the earlier volume.
-Although it does not pertain to Pennsylvania, a similar book for world maps is The Mapping of the World: Early Printed World Maps 1472-1700 by Rodney Shirley, Sterling 1998.
+Although it does not pertain to Pennsylvania, a similar book for world maps is The Mapping of the World: Early Printed World Maps 1472-1700 by Rodney Shirley, Holland Press, London 1983 with later editions.

 Canada Library and Archives: The National Archives of Canada has a large collection of old maps, especially French colonial ones, that include the Pennsylvania region.